Image by TheHungryDudes

 Feeling stuck?

 There you have it.
 No magical elixirs.
 No synthetic wonder drugs.
-No vaccines (in case you were wondering).
 Just simple, natural wellness.

 How do you keep your family healthy?